mohamedfarid1993/Characters/README.md

 - The UI link didn't open, so I attempted to replicate the designs as closely as possible.
 - Deployment Info is iOS 17.0.
-- A network layer was added to demonstrate scalability, although a simpler solution could have submitted.
+- A network layer was added to demonstrate scalability, although a simpler solution could have been submitted.

 ## Challenges